Fuel management systems: deep dive into fleet fueling solutions

 • Require vehicles to be identified.

-• Have the option to capture, as part of the fueling sequence, basic vehicle data such as mileage and operating hours.
-This is important because any maintenance management system in place needs to be fed this data (among several other) in order to properly trigger vehicle recalls.
+• You can capture primary vehicle data such as mileage and operating hours as part of the fueling sequence.
+This is important because any maintenance management system needs to be fed this data (among several others) to trigger vehicle recalls appropriately.

 • Be able to manage any type of fluid (not just diesel and unleaded), but also propane, compressed natural gas (CNG) and other commercial fleet consumables.

-• Restrict distribution to only those products that are compatible with the vehicle being refueled/serviced.
+• Restrict distribution to only products compatible with the vehicle being refuelled/serviced.

 • Restrict volumes dispensed based on the vehicle's tank capacity.